 Well now he needs weekly nail trims because he is only walked on dirt out here in my semi-rural desert neighborhood.
 And the black tarry stuff is almost gone.

 I began gently washing his feet at first in a mixture of warm water and Young Living’s Thieves Household Cleaner which is actually very gentle.
 The oils I first used on his feet were Melrose, Purification, lavender and copaiba very diluted with V6 – the side benefit was him detoxing all the petrochemicals as well!

 Funny thing is I read an article by veterinarian, Dr. Melissa Shelton, shortly after beginning this journey with King that she had similar reactions in pets with the essential oils ( I only use Young Living Essential Oils) being used on the feet so she is now recommending people not put them on the feet for the very reasons I mentioned before: they have sweat and scent glands there and will detoxify FAST.
 That can be scary for pet owners and not very comfortable for the pets either.

 I am glad I did this though as it got that nasty asphalt, tar, and other petrochemicals out of King’s feet.
 But his feet were tender and I had to pamper them and him along the way.
 He is SUCH a trooper though – very stoic little guy as most animals are since their wild-nature dictates that as a survival mechanism.

-You can still detoxify them by diffusing the oils and applying them along the spine as I have always traditionally done.
+You can still detoxify them by diffusing the oils and it is gentler – allow them to the ability to leave any room you diffuse in.
+No need to force them for any reason.
 It will take longer but those petrochemicals will still come out if you stay the course – the oils do that job very nicely.
 And your pet won’t have tender, sore feet in the process 🙂 *